api3dao/old-api3-docs/docs/qrng/README.md

 used to generate _adequately random-looking_ numbers.
 Unless stated otherwise, RNG oracle services should be expected to be PRNG-based.

-QRNG is a method of random number generation based on quantum phenomena.
+Quantum random number generation (QRNG) is a method of random number generation based on quantum phenomena.
 There are different methods of implementing QRNG with varying levels of practicality, yet the common point is that the resulting numbers will be truly random because the outcome of a quantum event is theoretically uncertain with well-defined characteristics.
 Therefore, QRNG is the gold standard for random number generation.
-Read more about QRNG and randomness in the [Web3 Quantum Random Numbers](https://medium.com/api3/api3-qrng-web3-quantum-random-numbers-4ca7517fc5bc) medium post.
+Read more about QRNG and randomness in the
+[Web3 Quantum Random Numbers](https://medium.com/api3/api3-qrng-web3-quantum-random-numbers-4ca7517fc5bc)
+medium post.